gskerry/chainlink-interest-rate-oracle/README.md

   - Follow the steps from [Chainlink Docs - Deploy your own Oracle contract](https://docs.chain.link/docs/fulfilling-requests#section-deploy-your-own-oracle-contract) and [Chainlink Docs - ](https://docs.chain.link/docs/fulfilling-requests#section-deploy-your-own-oracle-contract)

+#### 3. Create Google Sheets Response Table

+  - Organize your data in Google Sheets.
+Consolidate data to be returned to the oracle to facilitate queries.
+  Follow the steps from [Google Sheets API documentation](https://developers.google.com/sheets/api/quickstart/nodejs) to enable API access to your spreadsheet.
+Be sure to note the URL to your spreadsheet (it includes the spreadsheet ID)

 #### 3. Deploy External Adapter function

   - Follow the steps from https://chainlinkadapters.com/guides/run-external-adapter-on-gcp for deploying the `external-adapter` as a Cloud Function in GCP.